gauravearn/genomehifi-contiguity/README.md

-# a conda environment yaml for the genomehifi contiguity that will allow you to perform the genomehifi contiguity analysis. to use this
+# a conda environment yaml for the genomehifi contiguity that will allow you to perform the genomehifi contiguity analysis. to use this. you can clone the GCI from here : https://github.com/yeeus/GCI

 ```
 conda env create -f genomehificontiguity.yml